The number of active advertisers using the Facebook Ads Manager more than doubled from 3 Million in 2016 to 9 Million in 2020.

 Then assign people.

-Here you can create any custom conversion off of a combination of URL Traffic events, Standard events or custom events.
+With custom conversion you can create a custom conversion using any combination of URL traffic events, standard events or custom events.

-You can then leverage custom conversions in a campaign with a conversion objective.
+As a result, you can leverage custom conversions in any campaign running on a conversion objective.

 Custom Conversions allow you to leverage the Facebook algorithm for any conversion type.

 Product catalogs is a central location to manage product feeds for your e-commerce store.

 In this section you can search products, manage your feed data sources, create product sets, review purchase events and edit catalog settings.

 Block lists are managed through the Facebook Business Manager.